Key Takeaway

-A weight loss plateau on semaglutide is a normal part of the treatment journey, typically occurring around months 3-6.
+A weight loss plateau on semaglutide is a normal part of the treatment plan, typically occurring around months 3-6.
 It happens because your body's metabolic rate decreases as you lose weight, reducing the caloric deficit that was driving results.
-Breaking through requires a combination of dose optimization, dietary adjustments, and exercise changes under physician guidance.
+Breaking through requires a combination of dose improvement, dietary adjustments, and exercise changes under physician guidance.

 Why Semaglutide Plateaus Happen

 Your body is biologically programmed to resist sustained weight loss.
-This is not a failure of the medication.
-It is a survival mechanism called metabolic adaptation.
+This isn't a failure of the medication.
+It's a survival mechanism called metabolic adaptation.
 As you lose weight on semaglutide, several things change simultaneously:

 - Lower resting metabolic rate: A smaller body burns fewer calories at rest.
 Research shows metabolic rate drops approximately 15 calories per day for every pound lost.